fbalaban/bluebox_path_planning/README.md

 # bluebox_path_planning

+  Warning: please see raised issue.
+The code is not accurate, it was a custom solution for a specific project.
+Will be updated or otherwise removed from github until Jan/2020

 Path planning algorithm.
 Built for ROS with roscpp, rospy and for mavlink/mavros usage.

 This ROS node consists of two listeners (subscribers):